mattpocock/ts-reset/.changeset/nine-lies-mix.md

 ---
-"@total-typescript/ts-reset": minor
+"@total-typescript/ts-reset": patch
 ---

-Adds widened has support to ReadonlySet
+Fixed an oversight with the initial `set-has` implementation by adding support to `ReadonlySet`.